 Sub.
 (7) (e) 6. does not mandate a hearing for each variance application-only those that satisfy the legal requirements for applications.
 A city rule that a variance request would not be reheard unless accompanied by evidence of a substantial change of circumstances did not violate due process or equal protection guarantees.
 Denial of a variance based on the rule was not arbitrary and capricious.
 Tateoka v.
 City of Waukesha Board of Zoning Appeals, 220 Wis.
-2d 656, 583 N.W.2d 873 (Ct.
+2d 656, 583 N.W.2d 871 (Ct.
 App.
-1998).
+1998), 97-1802.

 Construction in violation of zoning, even when authorized by a voluntarily issued permit, is unlawful.
 Those who build in violation of zoning rules are not shielded from razing under sub.
 (8) because construction was completed before the lawfulness of the zoning was determined.
-Lake Bluff v.
+However, in rare cases, there may be compelling equitable reasons when a requested order of abatement should not be issued.
+Lake Bluff Housing v.
 City of South Milwaukee, 222 Wis.
 2d 222, 588 N.W.2d 45 (Ct.
 App.
-1998).
+1998), 97-1339.

 The burden is on the applicant for a variance to demonstrate through evidence that without the variance he or she is prevented from enjoying any reasonable use of the property.
 State ex rel.
 Spinner v.
 Kenosha County Board of Adjustment, 223 Wis.
 2d 99, 588 N.W.2d 662 (Ct.
 App.
-1998).
+1998), 97-2094.

 A conditional use permit did not impose a condition that the conditional use not be conducted outside the permitted area.
 It was improper to revoke the permit based on that use.
 An enforcement action in relation to the parcel where the use was not permitted is an appropriate remedy.
 Bettendorf v.
 St. Croix County Board of Adjustment, 224 Wis.
 2d 735, 591 N.W.2d 916 (Ct.
-App.1999).
+App.1999), 98-2327.